iamsainikhil/weather-react/README.md

 - Dark Sky API needs a proxy server to send and receive a response which was easy in the development stage using a browser extension like **[this](https://chrome.google.com/webstore/detail/moesif-orign-cors-changer/digfbfaphojjndkpccljibejjbppifbc)** to enable CORS in the browser.
 However, I can't ask every user to install this extension in their browser to check the weather forecast.
 So, I overcome this issue temporarily for now using the `cors-anywhere` library which you can get more info by checking **[here](https://github.com/Rob--W/cors-anywhere)**.

-- Latest challenge I encountered is that **Teleport** API is permanantly shutdown and this led to broken autocomplete city search, and photos for favorited cities.
+- Latest challenge I encountered is that **Teleport** API is temporarily shutdown and this led to broken autocomplete city search, and photos for favorited cities.
 Moreover, there is a tight coupling of code logic with this API.
 Now, I made a well thought highly scalable solution of using **Algolia Places** Rest API for fetching address based on city query as well as fetching city name based on latitude and longitude.
-I am very much about this change since it removed a lot of bad code and improved the application load times and performance.
+I am very much happy about this change since it removed a lot of bad code and improved the application load times and performance.

   _Note: The application UI/UX is not affected with this API change._